theguyonthesky/Password-Manager/README.md

     - Terminal (macOS/Linux): 'python3 main.py'
     - Windows (or IDEs like VS Code, PyCharm): 'python main.py' or use the Run button

+# License
+This project is licensed under the MIT License.
+Feel free to use or modify it for personal use or learning.
+<br> Stay secure!